 Media Relations Manager

-See See graduated in 1946 from the Tacoma General Hospital School of Nursing, and more than 67 years later, she's still going strong as a staff nurse in Surgical Services at Tacoma General.
+In 1946, See See graduated from the Tacoma General Hospital School of Nursing.
+More than 67 years later, she's still at Tacoma General, working as a staff nurse in Surgical Services.

-These days, See See wears blue surgical scrubs instead of the historical white uniform, nurse's cap and cape, which she keeps at home in a cedar chest.
+These days, See See wears blue surgical scrubs instead of the historical white uniform, nurse's cap and cape she wore at graduation.
+She keeps those in a cedar chest at home.

 KING 5 TV Video: "88-year-old nurse sets bar for dedication and perseverance"

 Q13 TV video: "Trying to keep up with 88-year-old nurse on her rounds"

 The News Tribune: "Nurse 'SeeSee' Rigney has just about seen it all at Tacoma General"

 Posted on Apr 8, 2013 in MultiCare Profiles